Chapter 10

 ""[22] He committed no sin, and no deceit was found in his mouth.""

-In reading the New Testament we also discover that through faith in Jesus Christ and in His death and resurrection we receive the forgiveness for our sins and are redeemed from the power of sin and Satan.
+The New Testament teaches us that through faith in Jesus Christ and in His death and resurrection we receive the forgiveness for our sins and are redeemed from the power of sin and Satan.
 As a result, one of the many significant side benefits we receive is a clear conscience.
 To see this let us read how the Apostle Paul compares the effect of the blood of the animals sacrificed in the Old Testament days to the effect of the blood that Jesus offered on the cross.
 This comparison is recorded in,

 Hebrews 9:12-14